Some dogs dream of frolicking on a big farm somewhere, with plenty of room to roam, things to sniff, and varmints to chase.

 Let’s get a disclaimer out of the way first: All dogs are individuals, with different tolerances, personalities, and desires.
 There are no absolutes, and you may very well find a husky or Great Pyrenees who loves living in a high rise.

 But don’t hold your breath.

-Some breeds will rarely be happy living in Manhattan or downtown Chicago.
+Some breeds will rarely be happy living in Manhattan or downtown Chicago (even if Chicago has a ton of great dog parks).
 But other breeds can thrive in big cities.